top of page

 Ulverston (6 miles)

 Need some supplies?
-You'll find shops selling top quality food and drink in nearby Ulverston (side info: Ulverston is the birthplace of Stan Laurel).
+You'll find shops selling top quality food and drink in nearby Ulverston (fun fact: Ulverston is the birthplace of Stan Laurel).

 I recommend: Booth's, part of a family owned chain of supermarkets known locally as the 'Waitrose of the North'.